National Museum of African American Music Funds

 Vanderbilt’s long-term partnership with the National Museum of African American Music (NMAAM) aims to enrich educational and research opportunities around African American music and culture and their intersection with other arts (literary, performance, and visual cultures), history, law, and social justice/movements.
 The partnership includes collaborative programming between Vanderbilt and the museum that will necessarily enhance processes of discovery and innovation in the arts.

-For questions about the Arts, Discovery, and Innovation Fund, please contact Claire Campbell in the Office of the Vice Provost for Arts and Libraries.
+For questions about the Arts, Discovery, and Innovation Fund, please contact Claire Campbell in the Office of the Vice Provost for Arts, Libraries & Global Engagement.